aram-devdocs/GoudEngine/README.md

 }
 ```

-The GoudGame class is a wrapper around the Rust game engine, providing a C# interface to the engine.
-There are examples in `flappy_goud` on expanding modules using the base GoudGame class, but the beauty of this project is that you can create your own game engine modules in Rust and use them in C# applications.
+The `GoudGame` class is a wrapper around the Rust game engine, providing a C# interface to the engine.
+There are examples in `flappy_goud` on expanding modules using the base `GoudGame` class, but the beauty of this project is that you can create your own game engine modules in Rust and use them in C# applications.

-Documentation
+## Documentation

-official documentation of `csbindgen` [here](https://github.com/mozilla/cbindgen).
+Official documentation of `csbindgen` [here](https://github.com/mozilla/cbindgen).

 ## License